aaronsaray/aaronsaray.com/_posts/2009-12-01-auto-failover-for-cdn-based-javascript.markdown

 ### Test for a successful load of jQuery

-Since the SCRIPT tag does not have an 'onerror' standard notifier like our image, the next best thing to do is test for the jQuery object right after the page loads.
+Since the SCRIPT tag does not have an `onerror` standard notifier like our image, the next best thing to do is test for the jQuery object right after the page loads.
 Since we're using inline javascript, the first request to the external javascript will block while loading.
 When it completes, this small snippet will then execute.

 I'll jump ahead one more step though before code.